 Malaysian curry chicken

 - Heat the remaining 4 tablespoons of oil in a pot large enough to hold the final curry over medium low heat.
+When the oil is hot add the cinnamon and star anise.
+Let cook for 15-20 seconds.

 - Add the curry paste.
 Cook the curry paste, stirring occasionally, until the oil separates.
 Cook another two or three minutes after that.
 This should take about 10 minutes total.
 You don't want to skip this.
 Frying the paste cooks the raw spice flavour out.
 Smooths the flavours out.